deepin-community/libadwaita/doc/migrating-to-breakpoints.md

 visibility to the [property@Flap:folded] property anymore.

-While `AdwOverlaySplitView` doesn't require using [class@NavigationPage], it can still be used to provide header bar titles insead of using [class@WindowTitle].
+While `AdwOverlaySplitView` doesn't require using [class@NavigationPage], it can still be used to provide header bar titles instead of using [class@WindowTitle].

+## Bottom Sheet

+A vertical `AdwFlap` can be used as a bottom sheet-like widget.
+It can be replaced with [class@BottomSheet].

 ## Fullscreen Header Bar